Random lattice triangulations: Structure and algorithms: Structural properties

 \begin{proposition} Given a set of constraints, a consistent configuration~$\sigma_x$ for the edge at a constrained $x$ is minimal if and only if $\sigma_x$ is spanned by a constraint edge.
 Moreover, the minimal configuration $\sigma_x=\bar\sigma_x$ is unique. \end{proposition}

-\begin{proof} Assume first that $\sigma_x$ is minimal and $x$ is constrained.
+\begin{pf} Assume first that $\sigma_x$ is minimal, and $x$ is constrained.
 Then in particular the edge $p_3p_4$ must not be a consistent configuration for the edge at~$x$ (since either it would be a shorter configuration, or in the case of a unit diagonal it is explicitly prohibited).
 Hence a constraint edge must pass through~$p_3p_4$.

 For the other direction, suppose $\sigma_x$ is spanned by a constraint edge.
-We claim that any consistent configuration for the edge at~$x$ must have its endpoints in the cones~$R_1,R_2$ defined by~$\sigma_x$ (see Figure~\ref{fig:excluded}).
+We claim that any consistent configuration for the edge at~$x$ must have its endpoints in the cones~$R_1,R_2$ defined by~$\sigma_x$; see Figure~\ref{fig:excluded}.
 This immediately implies that $\sigma_x$ is the unique minimal configuration for this edge.
 To see the above claim, let $C$ be the spanning constraint edge.
-Since any configuration~$\sigma'_x$ for the edge at~$x$ must be obtained from~$\sigma_x$ by rotating about its midpoint~$x$, and there are no integer points in the excluded region, the endpoints of~$\sigma'_x$ must lie either in~$R_1,R_2$ or in $R_3,R_4$.
-But an edge between~$R_3$ and~$R_4$ would necessarily cross~$C$, so we are left only with the possibility $R_1,R_2$. \end{proof}
+Since $C$ crosses $p_3p_4$ and does not cross $p_1p_2$, its endpoints must be in $R_1$ and $R_2$.
+Also, since any configuration~$\sigma'_x$ for the edge at~$x$ must be obtained from~$\sigma_x$ by rotating about its midpoint~$x$, and there are no integer points in the excluded region, the endpoints of~$\sigma'_x$ must lie either in~$R_1,R_2$ or in $R_3,R_4$.
+But an edge between~$R_3$ and~$R_4$ would necessarily cross~$C$, so we are left only with the possibility $R_1,R_2$. \end{pf}